How to Get a Mortgage with a High DTI Ratio (2024 Update)

 Conventional loans offer a bit less leeway, with the possibility of a DTI ratio up to 50% if the loan is manually underwritten by Fannie Mae.[3]
 But you'll also need to bring a strong income and credit score.

-VA loans are a mortgage reserved for veterans, service members, and qualified spouses.
+VA loans are reserved for veterans, service members, and qualified spouses.
 They are unique in that there's no official maximum DTI ratio.
 Lender preferences usually hover around a DTI ratio of 41% or less for approval.

 How to get a loan with a high DTI ratio